 With the snowstorms we’ve been having recently in the Northeast it doesn’t seem like winter will end, but spring is only a week away.
 One of my goals for the year is to explore more of my home state.
-Attending the New York Times travel show this year really gave me the interest in visiting Central New York.
-If you’re a NYC native or thinking about visiting the Empire State, here are three reasons to visit Central New York in the Spring.
+Attending the New York Times travel show this year really gave me an interest in traveling within the state.
+If you’re an NYC native or thinking about visiting the Empire State, here are three reasons to visit Central New York in the Spring.

 Food and Drinks

 One of the best ways to experience a city or country is through food and drinks.
 The Central New York region has over 65 breweries, distilleries, pubs, and wineries perfect for drink connoisseurs.
 Central New York is also known for its agriculture and many of the restaurants use fruits, vegetables, and grains that are grown locally.